htc-class/homework-site/src/markdown-pages/year-3/week-18.md

  */
 ```

-- note 3: you might want to make a jest `beforeEach` that calls
-  `localStorage.clear()` to reset the state of localStorage between every test.
+- note 3: tokens with no expiration only are good for the "session" which means
+  they should be stored in `sessionStorage` -- this means your implementation
+  will need to use both sessionStorage and localStorage -- you'll need to figure
+  out which ones (or both?) to check for a stored token, and in which one to set
+  a token. 🤔
-- note 4: review in the old "new stuff" the week when we did localStorage.
+- note 4: review in the old "new stuff" the week when we did localStorage --
+  sessionStorage is exactly the same, except it only lasts for the session.
 - commit your work
 - push up MRs for both API and web app side
 - review your diffs